Kamil Syprzak

-Kamil Syprzak (born 23 July 1991) is a Polish handball player for Paris Saint-Germain and the Polish national team.
+Kamil Syprzak (born 23 July 1991) is a Polish professional handball player for Paris Saint-Germain and the Polish national team.

 Career

 Syprzak started his career at Orlen Wisła Płock, where he won the Polish Championship in 2011.
 On 9 June 2015, he joined FC Barcelona.
 On 22 February 2019, it was stated that he will be playing for Paris Saint-Germain in the next season.

 National team

 On 1 February 2015, Poland, including Syprzak, won the bronze medal of the 2015 World Championship.
 In the winning bronze medal match (29:28) against Spain, he threw last goal for Poland in extra time.
 He also participated at the 2016 Summer Olympics in Rio de Janeiro, in the men's handball tournament.